 Ultimately, a document stored in a DMS system, contains more information than purely the document content.

-Documents or generally speaking: Information is available in two different forms in companies: Already electronic or still in paper form.
+Information is available in two different forms in companies: Already electronic or still in paper form.
 This information must first be entered into the document management system – yet how does that work and what happens in the document management software as a result?

 According to the media type, recording documents can take on different forms in the DMS.
 If the information is already available in electronic form, contemporary document management systems are able to transfer this information to the document management system largely automatically.
 To record paper based documents, as a rule, a DMS uses a scanner with optical character recognition (OCR) for digital document capture.

 As long as the creator of the invoice complies with the agreed specification, it is easy to process the structured information of the incoming invoice automatically in the document management system.
-It is also clear, that a workflow started via such media, is the be all and end all for flawless business processes.
+It is also clear, that a workflow started via such media is the be all and end all for flawless business processes.

-It is at this point that a document management software has an important advantage: Because now, a contemporary document management system can engage with so-called workflows.
+It is at this point that a document management software has an important advantage.
+Because now, a contemporary document management system can engage with so-called workflows.

 Document transport and the processing of documents in the individual departments, can be carried out completely electronically with a modern DMS.
 In the course of a workflow, a document management system automatically sends documents to the relevant processors or groups within or outside of the company, using defined parameters (category, project, customer number etc.).
 What is important at this point: Thereby, it is not the document itself that is sent, but rather the link to the relevant document in the document management system.
 Notification occurs either in the document management system itself or by e-mail.
 This has the advantage that the document remains accessible to all other authorised employees during the whole workflow.
 This means that copies of documents are as much a thing of the past, as the complexity that arises from it.

-An easy and very basic workflow, which can be implemented with a document management system, is task and deadline monitoring.
+An easy and very basic workflow which can be implemented with a document management system is task and deadline monitoring.
 This is very easy to do.
 On arrival in the DMS, a document is sent to a group of processors – and the document has a fixed time “attached”, a “deadline”, by which the task relating to the document must be completed.
 If no-one takes care of the task by this time, the escalation management will get involved.
-That means: There will be a reminder about the unresolved situation.
+That means there will be a reminder about the unresolved situation.
 If none of the affected employees react to the reference to the DMS workflow, automated notifications could for example be escalated to the team leader.

 The topic of versioning and version control is becoming increasingly important in the area of document management.
 Keyword “traceability”.
 Originally, the problem of versioning and version control comes from software development (the tools there to solve it: RCS, CVS, Subversion, Git etc.).

-The problem in the context of document management can be illustrated as follows: By processing a document, various versions of the document are created within the document management system over the course of time.
+The problem in the context of document control can be illustrated as follows: By processing a document, various versions of the document are created within the document management system over the course of time.
 If several people are working on document, this will result in several versions of the document.
 Sooner or later, all processors will wonder which version of the document is the most current.
-Document management systems solve this problem, by ideally creating a time stamp with ID of the processor for each version, and presenting it to the observer.
+Document management systems solve this problem, by ideally creating a time stamp with ID of the processor for each version and presenting it to the observer.
 Of course, you can also travel into the version history of a document via a DMS – this means that all changes to the document remain traceable in the document management system.

 To ensure this, a modern DMS has checksums.
 Such checksums, also called hash values, are calculated from the document content.
 These hash values are clear.
-This means: the same document content, the same checksum.
+This means the same document content, the same checksum.
 And a changed document then inevitably means a different checksum.
 The document management tool takes on this task in the background and shows the calculated status.